kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 only console usage of the program is available yet

-The simplex tableaus are drawn in form of python list.
+The simplex tableaus are drawn in form of python lists or pandas tables.

 live demo is available at https://www.youtube.com/watch?v=6vZRUVN1EQU&t=50s